1904 United States presidential election: Democratic Party nomination

 In 1904, both William Jennings Bryan and former President Grover Cleveland declined to run for president.
-Since the two Democratic nominees of the past 20 years did not seek the presidential nomination, Alton B. Parker, a Bourbon Democrat from New York, emerged as the frontrunner.
+Since the two Democratic nominees from the previous five elections did not seek the presidential nomination, Alton B. Parker, a Bourbon Democrat from New York, emerged as the frontrunner.

-Parker was the Chief Judge of the New York Court of Appeals and was respected by both Democrats and Republicans in his state.
+Parker, the Chief Judge of the New York Court of Appeals, was respected by both Democrats and Republicans in his state.
 On several occasions, the Republicans paid Parker the honor of running no one against him when he ran for various political positions.
 Parker refused to work actively for the nomination, but did nothing to restrain his conservative supporters, among them the sachems of Tammany Hall.
 Former President Grover Cleveland endorsed Parker.

-The delegates from Florida were selected through a primary which was the first time a primary was utilized to select the delegates for a presidential convention.
+The delegates from Florida were selected through a primary, which was the first time a primary was utilized to select the delegates for a presidential convention.

-The Democratic Convention that met in St. Louis, Missouri, on July 6–9, 1904, has been called "one of the most exciting and sensational in the history of the Democratic Party."
+The Democratic Convention that met in St. Louis on July 6–9, 1904 has been called "one of the most exciting and sensational in the history of the Democratic Party."
 The struggle inside the Democratic Party over the nomination was to prove as contentious as the election itself.
-Though Parker, out of active politics for twenty years, had neither enemies nor errors to make him unavailable, a bitter battle was waged against Parker by the more liberal wing of the party in the months before the convention.
+Though Parker, out of active politics for twenty years, had neither enemies nor errors to make him unavailable, the more liberal wing of the party waged a bitter battle against Parker's candidacy in the months before the convention.

-Despite the fact that Parker had supported Bryan in 1896 and 1900, Bryan hated him for being a Gold Democrat.
+Despite Parker's support for the regular Democratic ticket under Bryan in 1896 and 1900, Bryan hated him for being a Gold Democrat.
 Bryan wanted the weakest man nominated, one who could not take the control of the party away from him.
 He denounced Judge Parker as a tool of Wall Street before he was nominated and declared that no self-respecting Democrat could vote for him.

 Inheriting Bryan's support was publisher, now congressman, William Randolph Hearst of New York.
 Hearst owned eight newspapers, all of them friendly to labor, vigorous in their trust-busting activities, fighting the cause of "the people who worked for a living."
 Because of this liberalism, Hearst had the Illinois delegation pledged to him and the promise of several other states.
 Although Hearst's newspaper was the only major publication in the East to support William Jennings Bryan and Bimetallism in 1896, he found that his support for Bryan was not reciprocated.
 Instead, Bryan seconded the nomination of Francis Cockrell.

 The prospect of having Hearst for a candidate frightened conservative Democrats so much that they renewed their efforts to get Parker nominated on the first ballot.
 Parker received 658 votes on the first roll call, 9 short of the necessary two-thirds.
 Before the result could be announced, 21 more votes were transferred to Parker.
 As a result, Parker handily won the nomination on the first ballot with 679 votes to 181 for Hearst and the rest scattered.